-The Gabriele Library, located adjacent to the university's academic spaces, provides is a space for collaboration, support, and individual study.
+The Gabriele Library, located adjacent to the university's academic spaces.
+The facility provides a space for collaboration, support, and individual study.
 The role of the library is to support the educational mission, goals, and curricula of Immaculata University through the effective organization of materials, technological resources, and services.
-The library's mission is to provide print and non-print resources, instruction, and services to meet the teaching, learning, and research needs of the faculty and students.